AFLplusplus/AFLplusplus/docs/binaryonly_fuzzing.md

 ## CORESIGHT

   Coresight is ARM's answer to Intel's PT.
-  There is no implementation so far which handle coresight and getting it working on an ARM Linux is very difficult due to custom kernel building on embedded systems is difficult.
+  There is no implementation so far which handles coresight and getting it working on an ARM Linux is very difficult due to custom kernel building on embedded systems is difficult.
 And finding one that has coresight in the ARM chip is difficult too.